pratik-anurag/feluda/README.md

 Checkout [contributing guidelines](./CONTRIBUTING.md) if you are looking to contribute to this project.

+> Currently, using [choosealicense](https://choosealicense.com/) license directory for source of truth.

 ---

 ## License

-Feluda is licensed under the [MIT License with Commons Clause](./LICENSE).
+Feluda is licensed under the [MIT License](./LICENSE).

 _Happy coding with Feluda!_ 🚀